Shaun Wallace

 Shaun Anthony Linford Wallace (born 2 June 1960) is an English barrister, lecturer and television personality.
 He is one of the six "chasers" on the ITV quiz show The Chase.
 Wallace is a part-time lecturer and visits schools, colleges and other institutions to educate students on aspects of law.
-In 2004, he won Mastermind and was ranked 286th in the World Quizzing Championships in 2012.
+He won Mastermind in 2004 and was ranked 286th in the World Quizzing Championships in 2012.

 Early life

 Wallace was born on 2 June 1960 at Central Middlesex Hospital in London.
-He grew up in Wembley and attended Copland School.
+He grew up in Wembley and briefly attended Copland School.
 He struggled academically, failing his O-level English examination four times.
 He graduated from the Polytechnic of North London with a Law BA in 1983.

 Career

 Law

 Wallace was called to the Bar in November 1984 and in 1986 completed pupilage.
 He has taken part in hearings held at both the Old Bailey as well as several magistrates' courts located in England and Wales and also in Scotland.
 He was a member of Farringdon Barristers Chambers until February 2012, when it was announced that he had joined Great James Street Chambers.

 On 26 October 2016, Wallace was found to have failed to comply with his duty while representing a defendant in criminal proceedings.
 He was reprimanded and fined £2500.

 Wallace is also a member of the southeastern circuit of the Criminal Bar Association.
 Owing to his heritage, he has been a member of the Jamaican Bar since 1999.